 If you’re coming to see a show, please bring a mask with you!
 We ask that all audience members wear a mask over their nose and mouth while inside the Founders or Gibson Theater.
 This will help protect both audience and cast while gathering a large group in a small, enclosed space.

 We encourage all members of our Live Arts community to stay up to date on your protection against the virus by getting the vaccine and booster shots when eligible.

-Point of contact: Liz Howard, Production Manager & Volunteer Coordinator (firstname.lastname@example.org)
+Point of contact: Nick Hagy, Production Manager (firstname.lastname@example.org)

-Volunteers under the age of 18 are not required to provide proof of full vaccination, however vaccination is strongly recommended.
-Masks are required regardless of vaccination status.
-Unvaccinated actors will not be permitted to rehearse or perform unmasked.
+Volunteers under the age of 18 are not required to provide proof of full vaccination to participate in the cast or on the production team of a Live Arts show, however vaccination is strongly recommended.

 Audience and Guests